Kandru/cs2-update-manager/README.md

 2. **Effortless**
    - A server owner simply needs to add this plugin to their server and forget about outdated plugins.

+> [!IMPORTANT]
+> Plug-in developers need to support this plug-in.
+It does not work out of the box for all plug-ins.
+[Check here](https://github.com/Kandru/cs2-update-manager/blob/main/COMPATIBLE_PLUGINS.md) for an incomplete list of supported plug-ins.

 ## Plugin Installation

 1. Download and extract the latest release from the [GitHub releases page](https://github.com/Kandru/cs2-update-manager/releases/).
-2. Move the "UpdateManager" folder to the `/addons/counterstrikesharp/configs/plugins/` directory of your gameserver.
+2. Move the "UpdateManager" folder to the `/addons/counterstrikesharp/plugins/` directory of your gameserver.
 3. Restart the server.

 ## Plugin Update